drop8k/docs/server/installation2.md

 ---

 # Installing Modpacks Using CurseForge CLI (Linux)
+> ⚠ **This page is incomplete.** Some information may be incorrect, out-of-date, or missing.

 Modpacks from CurseForge can be downloaded by using [CurseForge-CLI](https://github.com/North-West-Wind/CurseForge-CLI).

 This guide is for Linux operating systems.